Tuesday, June 27, 2006

 I went to the Biennale of Sydney this past weekend..."Australia's largest and most exciting international festival of contemporary art."
 I thought I'd try and find some culture, which is somewhat hard to do here.
 I guess when you've lived in New York for 11 years, you get a little spoiled; art and culture is all around you... a living, breathing presence in New York...kind of like taxis...they're always there when you need them (except between 4-6 PM or after a Broadway show).
 You might have to hold your arm out a little longer here to get a taxi, I mean culture, but it can be found in the form of an occasional independent film or art festival if you wait long enough.

 Anyway, while the festival was/is filled with the usual "contemporary," and "interpretive" pieces (e.g. things that I could assemble using things from my rubbish bin), there was one artist who definitely caught my attention; Antony Gormley.
-His "Asian Field," exhibit was/is an installation of 180,000 hand-sized clay figurines assembled by three hundred and fifty villagers in southern China in just five days.
-The figurines form a vast sea of almost featureless bodies stare at you with blank holes for eyes.

 As Gormley says, "The art is not there to be looked at; it is looking at you."